oelrich/simulant/README.md

 ## Details
 We randomly place a given number of complexes on a test surface.

 The complexes are then counted depending on how they can be covered by a blob.
 If a blob can be placed so that it covers three complexes those three will be removed and the count for "three neighbours" will be incremented by one.
-This continiues until the test surface is empty.
+This continues until the test surface is empty.

 The counts are converted to means with error.